Portland Renewable Fuels (New Project added May 2023)

 The project is a large-scale hybrid bio/e-methanol development to be located in the Portland area of Victoria.
 The hybrid development would include:

-The methanol synthesis plant would be expected to produce around 200,000 tonnes of ‘green’ methanol per annum for offtake.
+The methanol synthesis plant is expected to produce around 300,000 tonnes of ‘green’ methanol.

 The main offtake option is presently foreseen as being in the mobility – maritime sector.